seanwevans/egg-file-format/README.md

 ### Testing

 Install dependencies using `pip install .` (or `pip install -e .`) so that packages like PyYAML are available.
-Then run `pytest` to execute the test suite.
-You can also check formatting or style with tools like `ruff` or `black`.
+Run `ruff .` to lint the code and `pytest` to execute the test suite.
+You can also format your code with `black`.

 ---